 In all other cases, the percentile can be calculated without any problems.

-Article Academy ready to help - follow link and leave a request on the website.
+Academy of Articles I'm ready to help - follow the link link and leave a request on the website.

-In different fields of knowledge, the percentile can vary significantly.
-For example, in economics, where many journals are indexed in Scopus, the competition is high, and even with a CiteScore of 1, the percentile can be only 19, which corresponds to the 4th quartile.
-While in philosophy, the same CiteScore 1 can correspond to the 78th percentile and the first quartile.
+Percentiles can vary significantly across different fields of knowledge.
+For example, in economics, where many journals are indexed in Scopus, competition is high, and even with a CiteScore of 1, the percentile can be as low as 19th, which corresponds to the fourth quartile.
+Meanwhile, in philosophy, the same CiteScore of 1 can correspond to the 78th percentile and the first quartile.

-It is important for professionals with a PhD or academic background to understand the information in this article to use Scopus effectively.
-Academics often assume that journals with a 1st or 2nd quartile publish high-quality articles.
-However, percentile and quartile depend on two factors: the number of articles and the number of citations.
-A journal may publish a small number of low-quality articles, but if they are highly cited, the journal will have a high quartile and percentile.
+For professionals with a PhD or academic degree, it's important to understand the information described in this article to effectively use Scopus.
+Scientists often assume that journals ranked in the first or second quartile publish high-quality articles.
+However, percentile and quartile rankings depend on two factors: the number of articles and the number of citations.
+A journal may publish a small number of low-quality articles, but if they are highly cited, the journal will have a high quartile and percentile ranking.

-Dear scientists, Many of you very often make the mistake of checking the current quartile of the journal using the Scimago service — https://www.scimagojr.com/
+Dear scientists, Many of you often make the mistake of checking a journal's current quartile using the Scimago service— https://www.scimagojr.com/

-Scimago — shows information about the journal for the previous year.
-Let's take for example a journal that according to Scimagojr was in the 3rd quartile in 2023
+Scimago displays journal information for the previous year.
+Let's take a journal that, according to Scimagojr, was ranked in the 3rd quartile in 2023.

 And the information on the Scopus website shows that he is in the 60th percentile, which is equal to the 2nd quartile, in 2024.